-The amount of your package fee will depend on the type of course or study programme (bachelor or master) or course you will have to pay a different amount, which also depends on your country of origin.
+The amount of your package fee will depend on the type of course or study programme (bachelor’s or master’s) , but also on your nationality.
 More information about the exact amounts for the upcoming academic year can be found on the programme details pages.

 You can find a complete overview of our fee-structure here, for both non-EU/EEA and EU/EEA students.

 Regulation tuition fees

 Please check the current 'regulation tuition fees' (PDF-file) for official information and procedures concerning payment and reimbursement of tuition fees.
 Or check the regulation tuition fees for 2020 - 2021.

 How to pay your tuition fees